Providing Scholars

 With Resources and Guidance

-The Andrew W. Marshall Scholar experiment provides new voices with the resources and guidance to conduct a year-long study on U.S. national security.
+The Andrew W. Marshall Scholar program provides Scholars with the resources and guidance to conduct a year-long study on U.S. national security.
 Scholars are original, critical thinkers who bring new frameworks to their thinking about strategic questions or employ traditional frameworks in novel ways.
-They work across disciplines to explore the long-term future.
+They work across disciplines to explore the future.
+The Scholar may be selected and supported in conjunction with a host institution but is not in-residence at the host institution.

 2022-23 Andrew W. Marshall Scholar